cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_owl2jsonld/README.md

 # Description #

-The `owl2jsonld.py` provides a simple python API for converting .owl files into JSON-LD.
+The `owl2jsonld.py` module provides a simple Python API for converting OWL files into JSON-LD.

 # Installation

-We need to install rdflib and rdflib-jsonld to convert OWL to JSON-LD
+You need to install rdflib and rdflib-jsonld to convert OWL to JSON-LD.

 ## Virtual environment setup

-It is highly recommended to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for the `owl2jsonld.py`.
+It is highly recommended to use a virtual environment (https://docs.python.org/3/tutorial/venv.html) for the owl2jsonld.py module.
 The virtual environment can be created as follows:

 `(Windows)`